 Initially, I had two issues.
 When I used 1 teaspoon of the ingredients, there wasn’t enough fat to keep me full until lunch.
 I felt kind of shaky and super hungry.
 This went away as I increased to using a more of the ghee and oil.

 The second issue was that I had some heartburn.
-According to the internet experts, this is normal as your body needs less stomach acid since there is no food to digest.
+According to my Google research, this is normal as your body needs less stomach acid since there is no food to digest.
 If you smell or think about food while fasting, it can trigger the brain to tell the stomach to produce more acid, leading to heartburn.
 Luckily, my body figured this out after a couple of weeks, and I no longer experience heartburn.

 After this initial adjustment period, I started experiencing the energy and improved brain function promised in The Bulletproof Diet.
 I even started saving my most difficult work tasks for the mornings when I drank Bulletproof Coffee.
 The tasks just seem easier and I can get through them more quickly.

 I also lost a few pounds while drinking the coffee, and I notice I can easily go longer between meals without snacking.
 Like I said, I made a few other supplement and diet changes after reading the book as well, and one of them was trying to get more good fats into my diet.
 That may be the reason for the increased satiety, in addition to the coffee.

 I recommend you read The Bulletproof Diet and try the coffee.
 There’s so much good information in this book about small things you can do to improve your health.

-We only life this one life, and it’s worth the investment to learn about our bodies and health.
+If you have big things to accomplish in life, it’s worth the investment to learn about your body and health.
 This diet may allow you to live your most energetic and happy life.